tarun-murala/multi-branch-scripted-pipeline/README.md

-Declarative Multi Branch Pipeline that consists for sequential and parallel stages
+Declarative Multi Branch Pipeline that consists of sequential and parallel stages
 ```
 // Declarative Scripted Pipeline
 pipeline {